pkolyvas/languagetool-vagrant/README.md

 This install closely follows the [instructions](https://dev.languagetool.org/http-server) available for offline development with LanguageTool.

 It will also [download and install the ngrams](https://dev.languagetool.org/finding-errors-using-n-gram-data) for the English Language.
+However the English-language ngram data is, as of this update, over 8GB in size.
+Fair warning.

 Currently the `Vagrantfile` uses `curl` to download files instead of `wget` because the LanguageTool server will throttle multiple requests from the same IP - an issue I faced while trying to get things right.
 Totally reasonable on their part.

 ## Using this box
 - Ensure you have vagrant and virtualbox installed.